Core Faculty

 Yves Dubief, Mechanical Engineering

-Dr. Dubief has been developing and collaborating research programs in turbulence control by complex fluids, flow-surface interactions with application to erosion and ablation by turbulent flows, biophysics of blood coagulation under flow and lubrication in articular joints.
+Dr. Dubief has been developing and collaborating research programs in turbulence control by complex fluids, flow-surface interactions with application to erosion and ablation by turbulent flows, biophysics of blood coagulation under flow, and lubrication in articular joints.
 Dr. Dubief is a fellow of the Vermont Advanced Computing Center.
 He contributes to the teaching of fluid-related and computing-related undergraduate and graduate courses.

 Douglas Fletcher, Mechanical Engineering

-Dr. Fletcher is Professor of Mechanical Engineering at the University of Vermont with a secondary appointment in Materials Science.
+Dr. Fletcher is a Professor of Mechanical Engineering at the University of Vermont with a secondary appointment in Materials Science.
 In 2009, Dr. Fletcher and his graduate students completed the construction of the UVM 30 kW Inductively Coupled Plasma Torch Facility that integrated optical diagnostics with the plasma test chamber.
 This facility has been used to screen a wide variety of candidate thermal protection materials, from solid ceramics to woven fibers.

 Faculty Profile